Policy last updated

 Planning for offsite emergencies (camps and excursions)

-Schools must also consider emergency risks and warnings, weather conditions and fire danger ratings when taking students offsite for excursions, overseas trips and camps.
+Schools must also consider emergency risks and warnings and monitor for changes to weather conditions and fire danger ratings when taking students offsite for excursions, overseas trips and camps.

 Planning for all offsite activities must be undertaken in accordance with the requirements of the Excursions policy and guidelines.